ritulS/rituls.github.io/_pages/about.md

 1. Check status by going to the repository settings, in the "GitHub pages" section -->

-I am a masters student at University of Amsterdam and Vrije Universitiet
+I am a masters student at University of Amsterdam and Vrije Universitiet.
+Check